All About Tramadol

 Low levels of magnesium or potassium in the blood can also raise your risk of QT prolongation.
 Speak with your doctor about using tramadol safely.

 During pregnancy, this medication ought to be used only when clearly needed.
 It might damage an unborn baby.
 Discuss the risks and benefits with your doctor.
 (See also Warning section.)
-Breast-feeding whilst using this drug isn’t suggested.
+Breast-feeding, while using this drug, isn’t suggested.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for severe side effects.
 This record doesn’t contain all possible drug interactions.
 Maintain a list of all of the products that you use (such as prescription/nonprescription drugs and herbal products) and share it with your health care provider and pharmacist.
 Do not start, stop, or change the dosage of any medications without your doctor’s approval.